 Musician, singer, songwriter, multi-instrumentalist, and composer Sir Paul McCartney turns 72 today.
 McCartney gained worldwide fame as a member of the Beatles, alongside John Lennon, George Harrison and Ringo Starr, which is widely regarded as one of the most popular and influential acts in the history of rock music.
 After the band’s break-up, he pursued a solo career and later formed Wings with his first wife, Linda, and Denny Laine.

 McCartney has 60 gold discs and sales of over 100 million albums and 100 million singles of his work with the Beatles and as a solo artist.
 McCartney was inducted into the Rock and Roll Hall of Fame as a solo artist in March 1999, and has written, or co-written, 32 songs that have reached No. 1 on the Billboard Hot 100.
 As of 2014, he has sold more than 15.5 million RIAA-certified units in the United States.
 McCartney, Lennon, Harrison and Starr all received Most Excellent Order of the British Empire (MBE) in 1965, and in 1997, McCartney was knighted for his services to music.

 McCartney has taken part in projects to promote international charities related to such subjects as animal rights, seal hunting, landmines, vegetarianism, poverty, and music education.
-He has been married three times and has five children.
+He was married three times and has five children.